RivaD2/personal/interviewChallenges/Udemy-js-dom-test-prep/js-dom-notes.md

 - In HTML doc, the `document.createElement()` method creates HTML element specified by tagname, or an HTMLUnknownElement if tagName isn't recognized.
 - `createElement()` allows us to create a new element and then with `document.createTextNode('text in here')` I can give it content.
 - Using `appendChild(newContentToAdd)` I can add the text node to the newly created element

+**Event Listeners**

+- I can select a target element and then add event listener methods to elements
+- `target.addEventListener(type, listener[, options]);`
+- Attach listeners and can remove listeners
+- Lots of events (click being most common)
+- Sometimes there is an option where I can add a boolean value at the end of the function.
+This is for the capture phase.
+If it is true, events execute top down and when false, it bubbles bottom to top.
+When it is not specified, it defaults to false.
+Newer versions this is an option.
+It is a way to specify the order of the click, it helps to determine order in which events are fired.